TheRealKaup/KTech/quickstart.md

 ## Game Loop

-The game loop in this context is a loop that attempts to run at a consistent iteration speed, which are called game ticks.
+The game loop in this context is a loop that attempts to run at a consistent speed.
+Iterations are called game ticks.
 Each tick usually does the same tasks, such as processing user input (which causes other events such as object movements), rendering, drawing and printing.

 The `Engine` class nor any other part of the library provides a premade game loop function.
 Instead, the user constructs one with the functions provided in the `Time` component of `Engine`.